malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 ## Quick start

-To quickly try the script out, you can run it with the default settings:[^This command needs to be run from the root directory of the repository.]
+To quickly try the script out, you can run it with the default settings:^[This command needs to be run from the root directory of the repository.]

 `python3 -m efficient_rhythms`